mattborn/hacklist/README.md

 ## Next Steps

-- [ ] Identify active projects to move
+- [x] Identify active projects to move
-- [ ] Create index project with previews/links
+- [x] Create index project with previews/links
-- [ ] Set up quick navigation between projects
+- [x] Set up quick navigation between projects

+## Monorepo init

+- Run `node hacklist/init` to add all submodules
+- To not have to think about the nuance of 50+ projects, run `git submodule foreach 'git add . && git commit -m "monorepo init 🔴" || echo "No changes in $(basename $PWD)"'`

 ## Prerequisites